digitalfabrik/integreat-app/README.md

 - **[web](web/README.md)**: React JS webapp
 - **[native](native/README.md)**: React Native Android and iOS apps

-Both projects are whitelabelled with different [build configs](build-configs/README.md).
+Both projects are whitelabelled with different [build-configs](build-configs/README.md).

 There are also separate subprojects used by both projects: